Sfeir/devfest_mlops/README.md

 ## Technical details

 - Duration : 2H
-- Requirements : A computer, an internet connexion and a gmail address
+- Requirements : A computer, an internet connexion and a gmail e-mail

 ## Workshop